cliffordlab/PhysioNet-Cardiovascular-Signal-Toolbox/README.md

     PRSA - AC     : (ms) acceleration capacity
     PRSA - DC     : (ms) deceleration capacity

-    SDANN         : (s) Standard deviation of the average of NN intervals in all 5-minute segments of a long recording SDNNI         : (s) Mean of the standard deviation in all 5-minute segments of a long recording
+    SDANN         : (ms) Standard deviation of the average of NN intervals in all 5-minute segments of a long recording SDNNI         : (ms) Mean of the standard deviation in all 5-minute segments of a long recording

 Long range measures